IHaskell/IHaskell/README.md

 ```

 There is a test notebook in the `IHaskell` directory.

-**Important Note:** Using `IHaskell console` requires a proper patch to IPython.
-There is
-[a pull request](https://github.com/ipython/ipython/pull/4678) open on the IPython repository to fix this, but until it is merged, you need to install IPython from [this branch](https://github.com/ivanov/ipython/tree/console-display-text).

 **Note**: You may have some trouble due to browser caches with the notebook interface if you also use IPython's notebook interface or have used it in the past.
 If something doesn't work or IPython says it can't connect to the notebook server, make sure to clear the browser cache in whatever browser you're using, or try another browser.